 SynopsisThe remote server is hosting an outdated installation of Drupal that is vulnerable to multiple attack vectors.

-DescriptionThe version of Drupal installed on the remote server is 7.x prior to 7.52, and is affected by multiple vulnerabilities :
+DescriptionThe version of Drupal installed on the remote server is 7.x prior to 7.24, and is affected by the following vulnerabilities :

-- A flaw exists that allows a cross-site redirection attack.
-This flaw exists because the confirmation form does not validate certain unspecified input before returning it to the user.
-This could allow a context-dependent attacker to create a specially crafted link that, if followed, would redirect a victim from the intended legitimate web site to an arbitrary web site of the attacker's choosing.
+- A flaw exists in the overlay module that is due to the module failing to sanitize URLs before administrative pages are layered over current pages instead of replacing them.
+This could allow a user to create a specially crafted URL, that if clicked, would redirect a victim from the intended legitimate web site to an arbitrary web site of the attacker's choosing.
 Such attacks are useful as the crafted URL initially appears to be a web page of a trusted site.
-This could be leveraged to direct an unsuspecting user to a web page containing attacks that target client-side software such as a web browser or document rendering programs, as well as phishing attacks that mimic the legitimate site but send user-supplied information to the attacker.
-(CVE-2016-9451)
+This could be leveraged to direct an unsuspecting user to a web page containing attacks that target client side software such as a web browser or document rendering programs.

 - A flaw exists in the form API that is due to the program failing to properly implement CSRF protection when a third-party module uses form validation callbacks with potentially unsafe operations.
 This may allow a context-dependent attacker to bypass protections against CSRF attacks.

 SolutionUpgrade to Drupal 7.24 or later.